 3. You don’t always need words to express how you feel!

 The chemistry between the main leads Hamza and Sajal was off the charts in Alif.
 We could keep watching them looking at each other and talking through their eyes forever!
-This made us realize sometimes our eyes are able to converse in a way that touches your soul.
+This made us realize that sometimes our eyes can converse in a way that touches your soul.

 — اُجالا (@lalatweets_) March 14, 2020